-It is possible to manually change the station count.
+It is required to manually change the station count.
 The station count variable dictates how many stations participate in the Learn Current/Flow events.
+If the wrong number of stations are entered, the Learn Current and Learn Flow events do not operate correctly.
+If the station count is set higher than the number of local stations actually connected, the balance will be addressed as 2-wire stations.